jarelllama/Blocklist-Checker/README.md

 For blocklists with more than 1000 compressed entries, only 50% of the domains are selected for the dead check and used to calculate the percentage.
 This selection is done at random and capped at 10,000 domains.

-The selected domains provide an accurate representation of the percentage of dead domains in the blocklist with a deviation of only ±2 while reducing processing time.
+The selected domains provide a reasonable representation of the percentage of dead domains in the blocklist with a deviation of about ±2 while reducing processing time.

 ### Invalid entries